ipfs/community/articles/precarious-data.md

 The key idea for establishing authenticity of your data is to put authoritative statements about your content's hashes into the public record.
 The trick is to choose places that can't be shut down or corrupted.
 For example, you could put the hashes on your website but if your website gets turned off you lose that proof of authenticity.
 Worse, if someone takes over the website and posts _bad_ hashes, that makes it very hard to find out who to trust.
 This is why authenticity is tricky.

 A relatively reliable low-tech technique would be to publish the hashes in a newspaper or an academic journal.
 This relies on the distribution channels of those publications to ensure persistent access to the hashes.
-It also, by extension, relies on libraries to hold copies of those publications for people to use as references in the future.

-You could also go directly to the libraries and ask them to run authenticated registries of content addresses.
+You could also go to your library and ask them to run authenticated registries of content addresses.
 In the long term, they would probably use blockchains to do this (see below), but in the short term they can hold the information and redistribute it by whatever means possible.

 Both of these approaches rely on independent authorities (either the newspaper/journal publishers or the libraries) to record your authoritative statements as part of the public record.
 These approaches are vulnerable to attacks, such as the library's funding getting cut or the publisher being forced to publish bad information, but they are more durable than publishing the hashes on your website.